The Internet Continues To Amaze Me

 As people shift towards more video consumption through the Internet, understanding how to use different video outlets in order to engage consumers is integral to the future of your marketing strategies.

 Here are a few video creation and publishing tips to help you step into the future of social media.

 1. Find Your Audience

 As with any marketing strategy, you should start your video project by identifying your audience and where they consume their content.

-People watch video on multiple platforms, so you need to know how to maximize your content for different platforms.
+People watch videos on multiple platforms, so you need to know how to maximize your content for different platforms.

 Answering these questions will help you figure out the type of videos you need to create in order to reach your target audience.